National Centre for the Performing Arts (China): Performance and other venues

 The theater is the most national theater of the NCPA, with Chinese red as the primary colour.
-Mainly staged dramas, operas, local operas, and other performances.
+It is mainly staged for dramas, operas, local operas, and other performances.
 The auditorium has one performance pool and three floors of the auditorium with a total of 1,036 seats (including stand seats).
 The stage of the Theater has advanced stage machinery and equipment, which can turn unique creation into the reality of performance.
 Its unique extended lip design is in line with the characteristics of traditional Chinese theatre performances.

 The NCPA also distributes filmed and recorded performances of its concerts, plays and operas through the in-house label NCPA Classics, established in 2016.

 Cost

 The initial planned cost of the theatre was 2.688 billion yuan.
 When the construction had completed, the total cost rose to more than CNY3 billion.
 The major cause of the cost increase was a delay for reevaluation and subsequent minor changes as a precaution after a Paris airport terminal building collapsed.
 The cost has been a major source of controversy because many believed that it is nearly impossible to recover the investment.
 When the cost is averaged out, each seat is worth about half a million CNY.
 The Chinese government answered that the theater is not a for profit venture.

 The government sanctioned study completed in 2004 by the Research Academy of Economic & Social Development of the Dongbei University of Finance and Economics, of the upkeep costs of the building were publicized in domestic Chinese media:

 The water and electricity bills and the cleaning cost for the external surface would be at least tens of millions CNY, and with another maintenance cost, the total could easily exceed one billion CNY.
 Therefore, at least 80 percent of the annual operational costs must be subsidized by the government for at least the first three years after the opening, and for the rest of its operational life, at least 60 percent of the annual operational cost must be subsidized by the government.

 The director of the art committee of the National Centre for the Performing Arts and the standing committee member of the Standing Committee of the Chinese People's Political Consultative Conference, Wu Zuqiang (吴祖强), and the publicist/deputy director of the National Centre for the Performing Arts, Deng Yijiang (邓一江), have announced that 70 percent of the tickets would be sold at low price for ordinary citizens, while 10% of the tickets would be sold at relatively expensive prices for separate market segments, and the 60% of annual operating cost needed to be subsidized by the government would be divided between the central government and the Beijing municipal government.

 Building detail: transition from glass to titanium.